FACTBOX-UK's Sunak takes aim at jobs crisis with employment bonus, tax cuts | Health

 For the month of August every diner will be entitled to a "Eat Out to Help Out" discount of 50% at participating restaurants, cafes and pubs up to a maximum of 10 pounds per head on Monday to Wednesday, Sunak said.
 PROPERTY TAX CUT

-Britain will raise the threshold of a tax on property purchases from 125,000 pounds to 500,000 pounds, until the end of March, to boost activity in the housing market after the coronavirus lockdown Sunak said the average stamp duty bill will fall by 4,500 pounds, and nearly nine out of ten people buying a main home this year will pay no stamp duty at all.
+The threshold of the stamp duty tax on property purchases will go up from 125,000 pounds to 500,000 pounds until the end of March, to boost activity in the housing market after the coronavirus lockdown.
+Sunak said the average stamp duty bill will fall by 4,500 pounds, and nearly nine out of 10 people buying a main home this year will pay no stamp duty at all.

-A 2 billion-pound ($2.5 billion) Kickstart Scheme will enable employers to offer six-month work placements to unemployed young people aged 16-24, using government funds to pay them the national minimum wage for 25 hours a week.
-The Resolution Foundation think tank estimated the programme could help up to 300,000 young people into work.
+A 2.1 billion-pound Kickstart Scheme will enable employers to offer six-month work placements to unemployed young people aged 16-24, using government funds to pay them the national minimum wage for 25 hours a week.
+The Resolution Foundation think-tank estimated the programme could help up to 300,000 young people into work.

-GREEN ECONOMY FUNDING Sunak has earmarked 3 billion pounds ($3.75 billion) to improve the energy efficiency of homes and public buildings, and support more than 100,000 jobs.
+GREEN ECONOMY FUNDING Sunak has earmarked 3.1 billion pounds to improve the energy efficiency of homes and public buildings, and support more than 100,000 jobs.

-The funds comprise 2 billion pounds in grants -- worth up to 5,000 pounds each -- to cover two thirds of the costs of insulation and double-glazing of windows.
+The funds comprise 2.0 billion pounds in grants - worth up to 5,000 pounds each - to cover two-thirds of the costs of insulation and double-glazing of windows.
 The poorest families will receive up to 10,000 pounds without having to pay anything.
-The remaining 1 billion pounds will be spent on reducing greenhouse gas emissions from public-sector buildings.
+The remaining 1.1 billion pounds will be spent on reducing greenhouse gas emissions from public-sector buildings.

-WORK COACHES The government will double the number of its job coaches to 27,000 at a cost of 800 million pounds ($997 million), the finance ministry said.

 - READ MORE ON: